 However, genuine Christians differ on the right interpretation of the Bible.
 Cult groups also claim that their beliefs are based on the Bible.
 Due to these circumstances, it is necessary for every Christian Church to confess clearly (preferably in a written format) what she believes concerning the Bible.
 This written confession is generally referred to as the ‘subordinate doctrinal standard’.

-The subordinate doctrinal standard is derived from and under the authority of the ultimate doctrinal standard — the Bible.
+The subordinate doctrinal standard is derived from and is under the authority of the ultimate doctrinal standard — the Bible.
 The subordinate doctrinal standard is fallible whereas the Bible is infallible.
 The subordinate doctrinal standard often changes, but the Bible never changes.
 The subordinate doctrinal standard derives its authority from the Bible, but the Bible is authoritative in itself because it is the Word of God.

 The Westminster Standards is the subordinate doctrinal standard of Anugraha RP Church.
 The Westminster Standards consist of the Westminster Confession of Faith (WCF), the Westminster Shorter Catechism (WSC), and the Westminster Larger Catechism (WLC).
 In addition to these documents, Anugraha RP Church also adheres to the Testimony of the Reformed Presbyterian Church.
 These documents, along with other supplementary documents which guide Anugraha RP’s church life, can be found here.